mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.3/input-formats/index.md

 ---

 Edge-LB configuration files should preferably be written in JSON format.
 YAML is historically supported, but it will be deprecated in the future.
-We recommend users to migrate their YAML files to JSON
+We recommend users to migrate their YAML files to JSON.

 # Convert YAML to JSON